luk-kop/event-reminder-apscheduler/README.md

 * [elasticsearch](https://pypi.org/project/elasticsearch/)
 * [python-dotenv](https://pypi.org/project/python-dotenv/)

+***
-### Installation
+## Installation with venv

-The application can be build locally with `virtualenv` tool.
+The application can be build and run locally with `virtualenv` tool.
 Run following commands in order to create virtual environment and install the required packages.

 ```bash
 $ virtualenv venv